+The Administrative Arrangement establishing co-operation between the European Commission and the State Migration Service of Ukraine in the European Migration Network was signed on 2 August 2022.
 The Russian invasion of Ukraine has quickly led to the fastest-growing movement of people in Europe since World War II.
-The EU is committed to supporting people fleeing Ukraine, as well as EU Member States and Eastern Partner countries directly affected.
+The EU is still committed to supporting people fleeing Ukraine, as well as EU Member States and Eastern Partner countries directly affected.

-On 4 March, the EU activated the Temporary Protection Directive to offer immediate support and protection to the people fleeing the war in Ukraine.
-On 2 March, the Commission adopted operational guidelines for external border management to facilitate border crossings at the EU-Ukraine borders.
-A Solidarity Platform has also been set up and a 10-point Action Plan presented by Commissioner Johansson in order to support various strands of action.
+On 4 March 2022, the EU activated the Temporary Protection Directive to offer immediate support and protection to the people fleeing the war in Ukraine.
+On 2 March, the Commission adopted operational guidelines for external border management to facilitate border crossings at the EU-Ukraine borders. temporary protection has been extended until March 2024 temporary Solidarity Platform has also been set up and a 10-point Action Plan presented by Commissioner Johansson in order to support various

-Recent and upcoming of events 22 March 2019 JHA Subcommittee, Kiev 8 July 2019 EU-Ukraine Summit, Kiev 6 September 2019 12 th EU-Ukraine Joint Readmission Committee Meeting, Kiev 5 November 2019 EU-Ukraine Association Committee December 2019 (tbc) EU-Ukraine Association Council 1 July 2020 Justice, Freedom and Security Sub- committee 1 October 2020 EU-Ukraine Summit 10 November 2020 EU-Ukraine Association Committee 8 December 2020 EU-Ukraine Association Council- This was replaced by a call on 8 December and the EU-Ukraine Association Council will take place on 11 February 2021 11 February 2021 EU- Ukraine Association Council 19 May 2021 EU-Ukraine Justice, Freedom and Security Subcommittee 12 October 2021 EU-Ukraine Summit 29-30 November 2021 EU-Ukraine Association Committee 4 May 2022 Meeting between Commissioner Johansson and Ms Olga Stefanishyna, Deputy Prime Minister of Ukraine (UA DPM) Discuss the protection of Ukrainians arriving in the EU 11 July 2022 EU-Ukraine Association Council
+Recent and upcoming e vents 22 March 2019 JHA Subcommittee, Kyiv 8 July 2019 EU-Ukraine Summit, Kyiv 6 September 2019 12 th EU-Ukraine Joint Readmission Committee Meeting, Kyiv 5 November 2019 EU-Ukraine Association Committee December 2019 (tbc) EU-Ukraine Association Council 1 July 2020 Justice, Freedom and Security Sub- committee 6 October 2020 EU-Ukraine Summit, Brussels 10 November 2020 EU-Ukraine Association Committee 8 December 2020 EU-Ukraine Association Council- This was replaced by a call on 8 December and the EU-Ukraine Association Council took place on 11 February 2021 11 February 2021 EU- Ukraine Association Council 19 May 2021 EU-Ukraine Justice, Freedom and Security Subcommittee 12 October 2021 EU-Ukraine Summit